No New Fossil Fuel Projects For Net-zero: IEA - UrduPoint

 "This is truly a knife into the fossil fuel industry," he said.

-Oil demand is predicted to plateau at around 104 million barrels a day just after 2030, the report said.
+- Oil plateau - The report's findings are sharply at odds with the spending plans of oil and gas majors.

-Gas use is likely to increase significantly in the stated pledges pathway, as is nuclear.
+Analysis this month from Rystead Energy showed that despite a drop in upstream investment due to the pandemic, energy firms were set to spend $480 billion annually by 2025 on new oil and gas projects.

-Under its net-zero pathway however, oil is projected to decline 75 percent and gas 55 percent by mid-century.
+Under the IEA's net-zero pathway, oil usage is projected to decline 75 percent and gas 55 percent by mid-century.

 It also said that all inefficient coal power plants needed to close by 2030 in order to achieve net-zero by 2050.